NEW: Ruling involves military prisons and temporary detention, governemnt consultant says

 The general said the tests were performed as a safeguard against the women accusing authorities of sexual assault, and he defended the tests.

-"The girls who were detained were not like your daughter or mine," the general told CNN at the time.
-"These were girls who had camped out in tents with male protesters in Tahrir Square, and we found in the tents Molotov cocktails and (drugs)."
+“The girls who were detained were not like your daughter or mine,” the general said at the time.
+“These were girls who had camped out in tents with male protesters in Tahrir Square, and we found in the tents Molotov cocktails and (drugs).”